Winner: wBW 2008 Motorcycle Apparel of the Year Award!

-Again, I was amazed at the windblocking ability of the Infinity, which I think goes a long way to keeping one cozy even though the suit has no insulation.
+Again, I was amazed at the wind-blocking ability of the Infinity, which I think goes a long way to keeping one cozy even though the suit has no insulation.

-But I didn't feel a drop inside the suit, and I was also impressed at the ability of the material to breathe, meeting all of Rev'it's claims.
+But I didn't feel a drop inside the suit, and I was also impressed at the ability of the material to breathe, meeting all of REV'IT! 's claims.

-[UPDATE: I just learned how to secure the big T-shaped handle from the TIZIP at the leg cuff.
+[UPDATE: I just learned how to secure the big T-shaped handle from the TIZIP at the leg cuff. ]

 There's a short strap at the leg cuff by the ankle that's designed to hold the TIZIP upright and flush to the leg!
 Doh!.